EverBecerra/Commerce-Database/project_overview_&_details.md

 2. **Implementation Process**
     - Established business rules to determine the required tables and relationships.
-    - Constructed PK and FK constraints to enforce referential integrity.
+    - Constructed PK and FK constraints to enforce referential integrity (3NF).
     - Inserted a minimum of 3 rows per table, resulting in a total of 72 inserts.

 3. **Validation Process**